 - What is my audience’s call to action in response to the message?
 How does my message set the stage for this?
 Determine how you want your audience to feel and respond at the end of your message.
 Make sure you give the audience permission and an opportunity to respond in the ways you envision.

-Next time you present a training or teach at an event, make sure you spend time on your presence as well as the content of the message.
-You will not only notice a significant improvement in the response, but you will enter the event with an entirely new mindset as well.
+Next time you present a training or make a sales presentation, make sure you spend time on your presence as well as the content of the message.
+You will not only notice a significant improvement in the response, you will enter the event with an entirely new mindset as well.

 Know a business or school that could benefit from a crucial conversations training program?
 Let’s talk.
 Sign up for a clarity call to determine if my program would be a good fit. https://bookme.name/dreamachiever